redradrat/redradrat.github.io/src/content/about.md

 {{< figure src="/images/AKJns42398lif.jpg" attr="attr.
 L. Campostrini, 2019" width=220 height=360 >}}

 Hey there!
-My name is Ralph Kühnert and I'm a Cloud Architect, Software Developer or DevOps Engineer.
+My name is Ralph Kühnert and I'm a Cloud Architect, Software Developer and DevOps Engineer.
 I design and build elastic, scalable cloud infrastructure to serve highly-available applications on a global scale, using modern, cloud-native and predominantly open-source tech.

 I'm striving to design generic infrastructure and application platforms, maintained and operated through normalized interfaces.
 I believe that all componentry should be accessible and exposable via unified and homogenous APIs, enabling globally-distributed teams with different technical backgrounds to interconnect flawlessly through normalized abstraction.